lightly-ai/lightly/docs/source/docker/advanced/sequence_selection.rst

 -----------

-To select sequences of length **X** simply add the argument **selected_sequence_length=X** to your docker run command.
+To select sequences of length **X** simply add the argument **selected_sequence_length=X** to your Lightly Worker run command.
 Hereby, **X** must be an integer number which evenly divides the **stopping_condition.n_samples**.
-If **stopping_condition.n_samples** is a fraction, the Lightly docker will automatically round it to the next multiple of of **X**.
+If **stopping_condition.n_samples** is a fraction, the Lightly Worker will automatically round it to the next multiple of of **X**.

 For example, let's say we have a folder with two videos